lpietan/GenoMLizer/README.md

 splitTrainTest input.csv NC_correction_threshold seed

-   input.csv                    -      input CSV file, output from datasetCreator NC_correction_threshold      -      numeric value between 0 and 1 (Recommended value 0.8).
+   input.csv                    -      Input CSV file, output from datasetCreator NC_correction_threshold      -      Numeric value between 0 and 1 (Recommended value 0.8).
 No call threshold, setting 0.8 would allow variables with a no call in 80% or more of the samples are filtered out.
-No calls of less than 80% are transformed to a 0 (reference allele). seed                         -      integer value, set seed for reproducible split
+No calls of less than 80% are transformed to a 0 (reference allele). seed                         -      Integer value, set seed for reproducible split

 ```